VIN-y/MissChanger/README.md

 This project use the same [toolchanger extension](https://github.com/viesturz/klipper-toolchanger/) and Klipper setup as [tapchanger](https://github.com/viesturz/tapchanger/).

+Some config files are available in the **Software** folder.
+Nevertheless, they are not ready even for an alpha release.
 Further instructions are still TBD.

+**DO NOT PROCESS UNLESS YOU KNOW WHAT YOU ARE DOING.**